fairDataSociety/FIPs/text/0060-personal-storage.md

 One can share their private POD that becames a Shared POD.
 For that, a shared link is created that the other user can insert to their POD list.
 It contains the before mentioned `password` and the Ethereum Address of the POD.
-Latter is needed to query the Single Owner Chunks of the POD.
+Latter is needed to query the Feed Updates of the POD.
 All together, a Shared POD structure looks like the following

 Shared POD